 - In November 2012, the SEC brought an enforcement action against British Petroleum (BP) for misleading investors about the amount of oil that had leaked into the Gulf of Mexico due to the Deepwater Horizon oil rig explosion.
 BP settled the SEC’s charges by paying $525 million in penalties.

-Submit a Tip About SEC Fraud
+Submitting a Tip to the SEC

 If you plan to seek the assistance of an attorney, do so before submitting your tip, since your attorney can provide a great deal of help and insight in helping you draft the tip to increase the chances that the SEC will investigate your information further.